Surf Beach Waste Management Facility: enabling works for new cell

 - relocating and/or upgrading some onsite infrastructure, including the weighbridge and adjacent structures.

-We have been planning this project for some time.
 Here's a summary of activities that have taken place so far:

 - NSW Public Works Advisory commenced work on pre-planning and scoping requirements.

-- Council prepared and submitted the project plan to the EPA.
+- Council prepared and submitted the Project Plan to the EPA.